 Multi-tools built around standard pliers have been around for many decades.
 Those tools have become refined over the years in a variety of ways.
 The primary refinements have come in ergonomics.
 Models built around locking pliers are newer, with fewer ergonomic refinements.
 The Crunch is less refined regarding the ergonomics than its competitors.
 First, all the tools require deploying the pliers first.
 Next, there are more exposed metal edges on the Crunch than on the others.
 Finally, the bit driver is handy, but to use it requires removing the locking pliers adjustment screw entirely.
 We are thankful for the locking aspect of the non-pliers tools and, once set up, the bit driver is handy, and one can generate more than enough leverage.

 It is easy to see the primary advantage of externally-accessed tools on a multi-tool.
-In our review, only the Baladeo Locker and Leatherman Crunch have all the tools within the confines of the stowed pliers.
+The Leatherman Crunch has all the tools within the confines of the stowed pliers.
 All the rest have at least some of the tools accessible without activating the pliers.
 This makes for faster and smoother access to these functions.
-Also, and this one isn't as clear at first, but a blade obtained from the closed pliers is more useful than one accessed from within.
+Also, and this one isn't as clear at first, but a blade obtained from the stowed pliers is more useful than one accessed from within.
 When the blade is opened without deploying the pliers, its cutting edge faces away from the bulk of the handle, leaving less of the handle to interfere with the cutting task.
 Accessed from within the plier handles, as on the Crunch, the blade faces into the middle of the handle once in use.

 On a tool of this utility, portability is a minor concern.
 Given the specialized, pliers-centric design of the Crunch, it is unlikely to be the "everyday carry" choice of many consumers.
 It is a tool-box or automobile product and, as such, portability is less of a concern.
 Our rankings are weighted for the bulk of users that are looking for a multi-tool to keep on their person.
 For those folks, smooth contours, multiple carry options, and maximum utility-to-size are important.
 By this metric, the Crunch is not that portable.
 You can only carry it in a sheath or loose in your pocket.
 When loose in your pocket, the rougher edges of the metal construction will cause accelerated wear to your clothing.

 Because of the construction quality, and subsequent utility of the locking pliers, the Crunch gets relatively high marks in this category.
 However, the small knife blade and small, rough-hewn other tools bring down the mark.
-The super smooth pivots of the SOG Pocket PowerPlier and the carefully chosen materials of the Editors' Choice Leatherman Charge TTI put these in the same league of the Crunch.
-Overall, the super slick Charge comes out ahead, while the SOG and Crunch end up tied.
+The super smooth pivots of the SOG PowerAssist and the carefully chosen materials of the Editors' Choice Leatherman Charge TTI put these in the same league of the Crunch.
+Overall, the super slick Charge comes out ahead, while the SOG and Crunch end up roughly tied.
 The SOG has better-built accessory tools, while the Crunch has more rugged pliers.
-Regarding construction quality, something like the Gerber Suspension is a horrible comparison (the Suspension isn't nearly as good) while the Baladeo Locker might as well be in a different category of product.
-The Baladeo has sloppy pivots, flexy pliers, and plastic parts vulnerable to damage and wear.
+Regarding construction quality, something like the Gerber Suspension is a horrible comparison (the Suspension isn't nearly as good) while the Stanley 54r might as well be in a different category of product.
+The Stanley has sloppy pivots, flexy pliers, and plastic parts vulnerable to damage and wear.

 This is a craftsman's tool.
 For shop, tool-box, expedition, and automotive use, you cannot do better than the Crunch.
 It has hard-working features in a rugged package.
 It doesn't have the portability attributes and day-to-day features (like scissors and files and various openers) that we look for in an "every day carry" tool, but it excels in hard working environments.